Ryan-J-Smith/baltimore-tax-credit-site/_posts/2000-01-04-eligibility.md

 ## If you **aren't** eligible:

-#### Check the map and let someone know about this site.
+#### Check the map and tell others about this site.
 Chances are some of your friends, family, or neighbors are eligible and don't know it.